 The following documents referred to in this Agreement shall be attached to this Agreement unless otherwise agreed by the parties:

 1. Production Summary 2.
-Delivery Plan and Milestones 3.
+Delivery Dates and Milestones 3.
 Production Budget 4.
 Reporting Template 5.
 Equality and Diversity Monitoring Form 6.
 Marketing and Communications Plan (to be developed) 7.
 Risk Register (to be developed)

 The following Hull 2017 policies and guidelines are referred to in this Agreement: